rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

   * A "Standard" topic, for which prefix and postfix substitution is performed (see <b>Settings Tab</b>), is indicated by enclosing it in "<" and ">"
 (or one of the variations mentioned previously).
-E.g., "<*topic*>".
+E.g., "<<i>topic</i>>".
-*This should be the default method for specifying topics.*
+<i>This should be the default method for specifying topics.</i>
 To help with this, a new device will have "<>" already inserted in the topic field.
 (Delete or modify as needed.)
   * Topics can contain multiple levels, indicated by "/", but should not start or end with a "/".
-  * A topic with *default* processing of received messages should not contain "#" or "+" MQTT wildcards, since it is used both to subscribe and publish and wildcards are not allowed in published topics.
+  * A topic with <i>default</i> processing of received messages should not contain "#" or "+" MQTT wildcards, since it is used both to subscribe and publish and wildcards are not allowed in published topics.
-  * A topic with *custom* processing of received messages MAY contain "#" or "+" MQTT wildcards, since it will only be subscribed to.
+  * A topic with <i>custom</i> processing of received messages MAY contain "#" or "+" MQTT wildcards, since it will only be subscribed to.
 Use of wildcards should adhere to the MQTT standards.
 However, care should be taken when using them.
 It's probably a bad idea to have "#" as a topic, as it will subscribe to EVERYTHING!
-  *Device Names*, not topics, are used by NetIO and serial commands to publish commands to MQTT devices.
+<i>Device Names</i>, not topics, are used by NetIO and serial commands to publish commands to MQTT devices.
-If the "topic" is simple and descriptive, it can be copied to the *Name* field.
+If the topic is simple and descriptive, it can be copied to the <i>Name</i> field.
-If the "topic" is multi-level, *Name* must be simpler.
+If the topic is multi-level, <i>Name</i> must be simpler.
-*Name* cannot contain "<", ">", "/" or spaces.
+<i>Name</i> cannot contain "<", ">", "/" or spaces.
 Alphanumeric and the underscore are the only allowed characters.
 *Device Name* cannot be "pub", "sub" or "unsub"; these are reserved keywords for sending generic MQTT messages.
-  * There is some validation of the <i>Topic</i> and *Device Name* fields to enforce the above rules and to avoid name duplication, but it may not be perfect.
+  * There is some validation of the <i>Topic</i> and <i>Device Names</i> fields to enforce the above rules and to avoid name duplication, but it may not be perfect.
   * For each device, an HV Flag or Variable can be assigned.
 Assigning a Flag or Variable is optional.
 There is no checking to make sure a Flag or Variable is not used more than once.